-Florida high court OKs grand jury probe of COVID-19 vaccines
+Florida high court OKs grand jury probe of COVID vaccines

 DeSantis’ request argues that pharmaceutical companies had a financial interest in creating a climate in which people believed that getting a coronavirus vaccine would ensure they couldn’t spread the virus to others.

-Statewide grand juries, usually comprised of 18 people, can investigate criminal activity and issue indictments but also examine systemic problems in Florida and make recommendations.
+Statewide grand juries, usually comprising 18 people, can investigate criminal activity and issue indictments but also examine systemic problems in Florida and make recommendations.
 Recent panels have tackled immigration issues and school safety.

 The grand jury will meet for one year.